Ramplex-Technologies/clujo/README.md

 # Using the Scheduler

 The Scheduler class provides a convenient way to manage multiple Clujo jobs together.
 It allows you to add, start, and stop groups of jobs in a centralized manner.
+It is not required and `Clujo`'s can be managed manually if desired.

 ## Adding Jobs to the Scheduler